-As a Business to Business company, you have to employ a very specific set of techniques to determine optimum leads that will turn into your customers.
+As a Business to Business company, you have to employ a particular set of techniques to determine optimum leads that will turn into your customers.
 Through lead scoring and qualification methods, you can identify prospects and nurture them into leads.

 Why Qualify Leads?

 Quality leads are huge for B2B companies.
 After all, finding customers is one of the most crucial—and sometimes most challenging—aspects of B2B marketing.
 But finding leads is not enough.
-Qualifying leads will save you time and money, which is why it’s absolutely necessary that you qualify your leads as early as possible.
+Qualifying leads will save you time and money, which is why you must qualify your leads as early as possible.

 Sales Qualified Leads and Marketing Qualified Leads are categories we apply to leads.
-An MQL is the precursor to an SQL.
+An MQL is a precursor to SQL.
 MQLs are leads who have engaged or been engaged with.
 And if things go well, they have the potential to become a customer.

 When an MQL has expressed interest in your product and is ready to have a conversation with your sales team, they become a Sales Qualified Lead.
-MQLs are typically vetted by your sales team, and they are ready to make a purchase.
+Your sales team typically vets mQLs, and they are ready to make a purchase.

 Categorizing your leads into MQLs and SQLs allow you to organize your leads, helping your sales team target specific leads with the techniques that will convert them to paying customers.

 What Is a Qualified Prospect?